 What’s the difference between “normal snoring” and SUS (socially unacceptable snoring)?
 Nearly everyone snores from time to time.
 Many of us snore with regularity, also called chronic snoring.
-Chronic snoring isn’t necessarily a problem either – snoring in and of itself is not harmful.
+Snoring and chronic snoring are generally not harmful.

-But problematic, chronic snoring may be an indicator of a deeper problem.
+But, they can be a sign of a deeper problem.
+This is when they are termed "problematic snoring".
 Problematic snoring can include the following characteristics:

 - Your snoring keeps your bed partner or roommate up

 - Your bed partner has to wear ear plugs to sleep